 Like the founders at many bootstrapped companies, initially we did every job going, from the VAT return to recruitment to buying the office biscuits.
-As the company grew, we decided that we would not become CEOs, instead hiring someone else to do the role (the excellent Dan Keller, who had started with us a few years earlier as a sales rep), leaving us free to work only on platform development.
+As the company grew, we decided that we would not become CEOs, instead hiring someone else to do the role (the excellent Dan Keller, who had started with us a few years earlier as a sales rep).
+Dan leads and manages the company, so we are free to work only on platform development.

-This approach has meant that even though we employ more than 70 people, we have the time to speak to several teachers every week, and we remain the ones who make decisions about what we build on the platform.
+This approach has meant that even though we employ more than 90 people, we have the time to speak to several teachers every week, and we are wholly focussed on developing the tools that students and teachers use.

 Now that Unifrog is no longer a scrappy start-up, how have things changed?

-Coralie: Unifrog has been going for nearly 10 years, and we’ve fully left the start-up stage.
+Coralie: Unifrog has been going for more than 10 years, and we’ve fully left the start-up stage.
 The company isn’t synonymous with us any more – it’s an established company with its own culture, reputation in the industry, and long-standing customers.

 One of our favourite facts is that we’ve recruited several people who had used Unifrog as students.
 People in the team do great things (like running a series of workshops for 1,000s of students on how to save the planet), without us even knowing about it until afterwards.
 Unifrog is such a big and established part of life in some of our schools that they create permanent Unifrog wall displays.